 As with the Marilyns and Tumps, there is a Hump Hall of Fame.
 Since there are roughly twice as many Humps compared to Marilyns, the Hall of Fame entry level is set at 1200 whilst the Upper Hall is set at 2000.
 Currently around 100 hill baggers have claimed membership.

-So far, there have been two completers of the Humps: Rob Woodall, of Peterborough, and Alan Whatley, of Derby, who reached the top of the 137m Old Man of Hoy in the Orkney islands on Sunday in July 2018.
+So far, there have been two completers of the Humps: Rob Woodall, of Peterborough, and Alan Whatley, of Derby, who reached the top of the 137m Old Man of Hoy in the Orkney islands in July 2018.
 This was their 2985th, and final, summit of a Hump and they touched the summit cairn at the same time.